 % of students achieving grades 9-7

 The curriculum is unashamedly academic.
 All students are encouraged to pursue the English Baccalaureate (EBacc), which includes English, mathematics, the sciences, a language, and a humanities subject.
-In 2024, 34.2% of students achieved a grade 5 or above in the EBacc, significantly higher than the local authority average.
+In the current dataset, 28.6% of students achieved a grade 5 or above in the EBacc, significantly higher than many local alternatives.

 Teaching follows a knowledge rich model.
 Lessons are highly structured, beginning with retrieval practice to consolidate prior learning.
 In the sciences, students benefit from modern laboratories within the historic shell of the building, where practical work is integrated into the theoretical curriculum.
 Spanish and French are the primary modern languages, and the school has seen a growing number of students pursuing these at A level.